stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

 Default region name [None]: ap-south-1
 Default output format [None]: json
 ````
-​
 The AWSCLI stores this information in a profile (a collection of settings) named default in the credentials file.
-​
-​
-​

 ## Create a VPC and subnets
-​

 Here we are going to create VPC in the region us-east-2 with name "zomato" using the block 172.16.0.0/16.
 In this setup I am planning to do the wordpress installation with 3 subnets.
 2 of them are public and one of them is private.
 For using these 3 subnets, I need to configure some other resources like internet-gateway, NAT-gateway, Route-tables.
 Let's see how we are using these resources in the coming procedures.
 Let's start the mentioned setup by creating VPC.
-​

 ### Resources required in this step
-​

 - VPC
 - 2 Public Subnets
 - 1 Private Subnet

-​
-Below is the command to create VPC in the region us-east-2 with name "zomato" using the block 172.16.0.0/16.
+Below is the command to `create VPC` in the region us-east-2 with name `zomato` using the block 172.16.0.0/16.
-​
 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-vpc --cidr-block 172.16.0.0/16 --region us-east-2
 {